-Tesla Model 3 Does A 1/4-Mile Drag Races The McLaren 720S, The Model S P100D Killer
+Tesla Model 3 Does A Quarter-Mile Drag Race Against The McLaren 720S, The Model S P100D Killer

-A long-range RWD Tesla Model 3 recently battled the McLaren 720S — a car that dominated the Tesla Model S P100D — in a classic 1/4-mile drag race.
+A long-range RWD Tesla Model 3 recently battled the McLaren 720S — a car that dominated the Tesla Model S P100D — in a classic one-fourth-mile drag race.
 While the McLaren took the win from the compact electric car, the Model 3’s actual quarter-mile results, from its 0-60 mph performance and its instant torque, were still quite impressive.

 The Model 3 vs. McLaren 720S drag race video was uploaded by YouTube’s resident drag race enthusiast DragTimes.
 In the video’s description, Brooks, the owner of the channel, admitted that the two cars are not really evenly matched.
 Brooks, however, noted that the battle between the ICE and electric car provided what could very well be the Model 3’s first official results on the quarter-mile.